WICG/first-party-sets/README.md

 If a site’s owner changed:

-1. If this site has no FPS owner, the site's data won't be cleared.
+1. If this site had no FPS owner, the site's data won't be cleared.
     *   Pro: Avoids adoption pain when a site joins a FPS.
     *   Con: Unclear how this lines up with user expectations about access to browsing history prior to set formation.
 2. Otherwise, clear site data of this site.